So, you want some free games like Minecraft for your Chromebook.

 It’s probably one of the best Minecraft alternatives that are completely free to play.
 You should definitely check this one out as it’s right up your alley.

 I also noticed that there are a few copies of this game floating around.
-Watch out for them by looking at the screenshots.
+Watch out for them by looking at the screenshots and seeing if they’re exact copies of the original (which is this one.)

-The good: Works and plays just like the real game.
-Graphics are very nice.
-Familiar blocks and equips.
+- Works and plays just like the real game

-The bad: It can get laggy if your laptop isn’t that powerful.
-It took several tries to get it to generate the world.
+- It took several tries to get it to generate the world

 You can get Voxel Craft from the Chrome Web Store here.